unisi-tech/unisi/README.md

 #It has Screen "Image analysis"
 if proxy.set_screen("Image analysis"):
-    #optional: turn off search images for perfomance, we only need to classify the image
+    #optional: turn off search images for performance, we only need to classify the image
     #for that find Switch 'Search' and set it to False
     proxy.set_value('Search', False)